Yamaha Wolverine SxS with Winch

 Disclosure: Posts may contain affiliate links.
 Purchases made through our links result in a small commission to us at no charge to you.
 We only recommend products that meet our brand standards based on testing and first hand use by our authors.

 Before we get into winching your off-road vehicle, let’s ensure you have the correct recovery winch.
 An underrated winch will not help when you are knee-deep in mud or stuck in harsh terrain.
-Here are some suggestions from Warn (a renowned winch brand):
+Listed is what Warn (a renowned winch brand) suggests for each off-road vehicle type:

 ATVUTV (2 DOOR)UTV (4 DOOR)